nextcloud/documentation/developer_manual/angular.rst

   cake watch

-the Cakefile will automatically watch the coffe folder for changes and compile anew when it finds a change.
+the Cakefile will automatically watch the coffee folder for changes and compile the files when it finds a change.

 The following folderstructure is recommended::